ggasoftware/indigo/README.md

-# Indigo project was moved
+# Indigo project was moved (this repo is no longer updated)

 ## New repository